treussart/ProbeManager/probemanager/core/README.rst

   :align: center
   :width: 70%

-* Name: Give a unique name for this instance, example: server-tap1.
+* Name: Give a unique name for this server, example: server-tap1.
 * Host: The IP address or Hostname.
 * Os: The Operating system (Debian or Ubuntu).
 * Remote User: The user used for the connection 'ssh user@hostname'
 * Remote port: The remote port 'ssh -p 22'.
-* Become: True or False, if he needs to elevate the privileges to be root.
+* Become: True or False, if the user needs to elevate his privileges to be root.
 * Become method:
-* Become user: Often root, but you can use an another user with fewer privileges than root.
+* Become user: Often root, but you can use another user with fewer privileges than root.
-* Become pass: The password if needed for the user you have become.
+* Become pass: The password for the user you will want to become, if necessary.
-* Ssh private key file: The private key file for authenticate.
+* Ssh private key file: The private key file to authenticate.

 Page to add a SSH Key :